mhwdvs/AcquireSand/README.md

 ## To be done

-- Switch from json files to SQL server queries
+- Switch from json files to SQL/mongodb server queries
 - Inter-container networking/volumes
-	- API to become internal
+	- API to become internal, then web server forwards requests?
 - Need to implement options for **dev** and **production**
 	- Currently nginx server serves on port 80 regardless
 - Re-implement API